 We are party to various litigation claims and legal proceedings in the ordinary course of business, including, but not limited to, litigation claims and legal proceedings arising out of our advertising and marketing practices, product claims and labels, intellectual property and commercial disputes, and environmental and employment matters.
 We evaluate these litigation claims and legal proceedings to assess the likelihood of unfavorable outcomes and to estimate, if possible, the amount of potential losses.
 Based on these assessments and estimates, we establish reserves and/or disclose the relevant litigation claims or legal proceedings, as appropriate.
 These assessments and estimates are based on the information available to management at the time and involve a significant amount of management judgment.
+Actual outcomes or losses may differ materially from our current assessments and estimates.

+We conduct business in markets with high-risk legal compliance environments, which exposes us to increased legal and reputational risk.

-We caution you that actual outcomes or losses may differ materially from those envisioned by our current assessments and estimates.
-In addition, we have bottling and other business operations in markets with high-risk legal compliance environments.
+We have bottling and other business operations in markets with high-risk legal compliance environments.
 Our policies and procedures require strict compliance by our associates and agents with all United States and local laws and regulations and consent orders applicable to our business operations, including those prohibiting improper payments to government officials.
-Nonetheless, we cannot assure you that our policies, procedures and related training programs will always ensure full compliance by our associates and agents with all applicable legal requirements.
+Nonetheless, our policies, procedures and related training programs may not always ensure full compliance by our associates and agents with all applicable legal requirements.
 Improper conduct by our associates or agents could damage our reputation in the United States and internationally or lead to litigation or legal proceedings that could result in civil or criminal penalties, including substantial monetary fines as well as disgorgement of profits.